 Ladybug Magnets from rhythmsofplay.com: Make cute ladybug magnets in a variety of colors.
 Won’t they look gorgeous on your fridge, file cabinet, or metal doors in your home?
 These magnets would make beautiful gifts for Mother’s Day.

 Ladybird Paper Plate Craft from gosciencekids.com: Do you love paper plate crafts as much as we do?
-These lovely paper plate ladybirds with hidden wings are such a fun, hands-on way to teach kids about three different ladybird species.
+These lovely paper plate ladybirds with hidden wings are a fun, hands-on way to teach kids about three different ladybird species.

 Ladybug Fingerprint Painting Craft from funwithmama.com: This fingerprint ladybug craft is perfect for toddlers and preschoolers.
 The entire ladybug can be painted using fingerpaints, and the ladybug’s spots are black fingerprints.
 How sweet!